abdulSalamKagaji97/AbdulSalamKagaji_DATA606/docs/README.md

 # Documentation Folder

-To store your proposal, PPT, and report.
+To store my proposal, PPT, and report.